vosaul/status.im/source/contribute/open_positions.md

 If you believe you can contribute, but don't see a role that closely matches your skills - please send a short note and your CV to talent@status.im.

+Want to chat to our People Ops team?
+Drop by the [#hiring](https://discord.gg/ncDjzk2) channel on our community Discord, or check out the latest project discussions over at [discuss.status.im](discuss.status.im) :)